DS-100/sp23/syllabus.md

 ### DSP Accommodations

 If you are registered with the Disabled Students' Program (DSP) and have accommodations, you should expect to receive an email from us.
-Otherwise, email our Communications TA [{{page.course.comms_ta}}](mailto: {{page.course.comms_email}}).
+Otherwise, email our [{{page.course.comms_ta}}](mailto: {{page.course.comms_email}}).
 DSP students who receive approved assignment accommodations will have the 2-day grace period added to the approved extension to the on-time deadline.
 Please note that any extension, plus the grace period combined, cannot exceed **7 days**.

 You are responsible for reasonable communication with course staff.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
 Additionally, simply submitting a request does not guarantee you will receive an extension.
 Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.